Jason Armstrong, Chief Executive Officer

 Organizer extraordinaire.
 The gal everyone wants on their team (We got her!).
 A kind-hearted, positive attitude even though life hasn’t always been kind to her.
 An old soul.
 Energetic.
 Passionate about seeing Something New provide community to others as it did for her.

-Gwen Brown, Program Director
+Gwen Brown, Life Coach

 Retired linebacker and sports announcer, motivational speaker, youth mentor, advocates for love and acceptance with her life, mother of one very bouncy baby boy, believes anything is possible, lives simply so others can simply live, inspired by Ghandi, sees potential in every person.

 Ronald Smith, Training Coordinator

 Professional basketball player, fell on hard times, got back up, loves to see others succeed, pastor, preacher, Selma, AL native, friend, dynamic public speaker, loves equality and will fight for it, incredible dance moves.

 “I started volunteering with Something New several years ago because I loved the work they were doing – with kids, students, families and those who just needed a fresh start.
 I have stayed involved as a volunteer, and now as a board member, because of the impact they make.
 It’s rare to see an organization that brings about real, needed, powerful change.”

 Owner, Hammertime Home Services

 “Love has a way of challenging you and ultimately pushing you to be all you were created to be.
 Something New’s approach to building community is simple: love overcomes fear.
 It is amazing to see someone grab on to one small principle that can change their life forever.
 This is truly building community.
 It is much bigger than ourselves.”

 Vice President, The Corundum Group